GreensfingeExperiment/Scenario1_Green/README.md

 # 🛒 Product Recommendation System – Greensfinge Experiment

 The project follows a simple architecture with a service and a test class for validating the recommendation logic.
+It is part of an experiment to demonstrate how energy-saving strategies can be integrated into Java applications using the **Greensfinge Framework**.

 ## 📦 Project Structure